nvastine/COVID-Assessment/README.md

 # COVID-Assessment
-Comparison of COVID cases per thousand and deaths per thousand for each US State and Country through December 31, 2020.
-Used to identify best performance and worst performance, which then modeled relationship between cases and deaths per thousand.
+Project from DTSA5301 Course to evaluate the COVID cases and deaths per thousand in US States and countries.
+Project served as an introduction to data visualization and tidyverse in R.